signalfx/otelworkshop/docs/apm/host/python.md

 ![image](../../images/08-python.png)

-Click in the service dashboard requests and show sample traces, and then click the trace to see spans.
+Click on one of the peaks in the grey graph within "Services By Latency (P90)" on the right hand side and then click the trace to see spans.
+Also try out **Tag Spotlight** to see how application operations are broken down in a granular way.
+You can also try the **Tags** menu on top to search for a single trace or group of traces by key:value.

 ![image](../../images/09-pythontraces.png)
 ![image](../../images/10-pythonspans.png)

-Click on Troubleshooting to see the map with latency, errors, etc. Try the Tag Spotlight view of Span Tags.

 ## Where is the OpenTelemetry Instrumentation?